Ericsson extends patent suits against Apple to Europe

+May 4 If your idea of a fun Saturday night inclines more towards swinging a light sabre than tripping the light fantastic, then a new bar in Los Angeles may be just the place for you.

-STOCKHOLM Swedish telecom equipment maker Ericsson has filed lawsuits in Germany, Britain and the Netherlands against Apple over technology license payments, Ericsson said on Friday, extending a U.S. battle between the firms to Europe.
+STOCKHOLM May 8 Swedish mobile telecom equipment maker Ericsson has filed lawsuits in Germany, Britain and the Netherlands against Apple over technology licence payments, Ericsson said on Friday.

 Ericsson said it had offered to enter into arbitration with Apple to reach a global licensing agreement for its patents, but that offer had now expired.